Cloé Lacasse: Benfica

 After being spotted by a Portuguese agent while playing in Iceland, Lacasse signed a two-year contract in July 2019 with Portuguese club Benfica in the Campeonato Nacional Feminino.
 On November 17, 2021, she became the first player to score a goal for a Portuguese club in the group stage of the UEFA Women's Champions League after scoring the opening goal in a 2–1 victory over BK Häcken FF.
 In 2021, she extended her contract until 2024.
 With Benfica, she is a three-time Campeonato Nacional Feminino winner (2020–21, 2021–22, 2022–23), a three-time Taça da Liga winner (2020, 2021, 2022), and a two-time Supertaça de Portugal winner (2019, 2022).
 In the 2022–23 season, she was voted top player in the league by the players union.
 In her final season with the club, she scored 35 goals and added 18 assists in 43 games across all competitions.
 Over her four seasons, she scored over 100 goals and won eight trophies.

 Arsenal

 On June 29, 2023, Lacasse signed with Women's Super League club Arsenal.
 She called the move a "dream", citing a desire to be part of a team with strong internal competition for playing time.
 On October 6, 2023, Lacasse came on as a substitute in an away match against Manchester United, scoring her first Arsenal goal in second-half stoppage time to help salvage a point in a 2–2 draw.
 Lacasse scored a goal in the 3–1 victory against Manchester United in front of the first sold-out crowd for a Super League match at Emirates Stadium.
-She ultimately made 28 appearances for Arsenal across all competitions and won the Women's League Cup with Arsenal, but only started in six of nineteen games in the WSL.
+She ultimately made 28 appearances for Arsenal across all competitions and won the Women's League Cup with Arsenal, but only started in six of nineteen games in the 2023-24 WSL season.